 Click Here for tab for What’s Up by 4 Non Blondes

 What’s Up is the second single from 4 Non Blondes second album titled ‘ Bigger, Better, Faster, More!’.
 Although written before the formation of the band, it nevertheless went on to become one of their biggest singles, reaching the number 11 spot on the pop charts.
-Considered an alternative pop/rock song, it’s still one that carries a great vibe and works perfectly in a campfire setting.
+Considered an alternative pop/rock song that would later influence artists such as Taylor Swift, it’s still one that carries a great vibe and works perfectly in a campfire setting.

 Although there are some single note guitar melodies played on an electric, there are clearly discernible guitar chords underneath which you can play on the acoustic.
 Those parts are all played at a comfortable bpm just using some very simple open and barre chords making this easily accessible for beginners.